 - nails that grow faster and may be stronger, although some women find they are more brittle

-- a fuller head of hair, and possibly more hair on your body too
+- a fuller head of hair and possibly more hair on your body

-- headaches, especially in an overheated an stuffy environment
+- continued headaches, especially while spending time in overheated and stuffy environments

-- faintness and dizziness, especially in a warm room
+- faintness and dizziness, especially in a warm environment

 - leg cramps